 On March 31, 2015, the Organizational Excellence Technical Committee QMD, ASQ (OETC) launched the ‘first global assessment on the current state of organizational excellence.
-This research has been endorsed by the Global Benchmarking Network and ISO Technical Committee 176 and the International Academy of Quality has contributed as well.
+This research has been supported by the Global Benchmarking Network, International Academy for Quality and ISO Technical Committee 176.
 The project is intended to provide data on the extent to which organizations are characterized by the principles and the best management practices of high performing organizations that are found in excellence models.

 Over 20 years of global research has validated the positive relationship between implementing an excellence models and developing a culture committed to excellence and improving organizational performance.
 Much of this research has focused on the organizations that have successfully applied excellence models (e.g. EFQM, Baldrige, Canadian Framework for Excellence, Australian Business Excellence Framework).
 This particular research project is more robust in that it aims to gather data from a more varied population:

 - Leadership and management personnel (up to two people per organization)

 - Different size organizations (micro, small, medium, large)

 - Different types of organizations (government, business, non-profit)

 - 21 industry sectors (International Standard Industrial Classification)